ChrstphrHll/npc_gen/students/Vaervenshalice Eloen.md

   int: 14
   str: 13
   wis: 13
-track: Exploration
-trait: I keep multiple holy symbols on me and invoke whatever deity might come in useful at any given moment.
-trait1: Stubborn
-trait2: Envious
 year: 1
+guild: Treskal
+partyID: 51
 ---
 # Vaervenshalice Eloen
 ---
 ### Description
 - 1st year Elf Ranger in Treskal
-- curly dirty blonde hair that's geled back, Blue eyes, and Dark Brown skin
+- curly dirty blonde hair that's geled back, Amber eyes, and Dark Brown skin
 - Is Stubborn and Envious, and has Power as their ideal

 ### Organizations